PatrykR01/First-Project/README.md

 <br><br>
 SUMMARY -> PROJECT JS <br>
 I have learned statement If.
 Still learning querySelectors, eventListeners and SCSS. <br>
-New thing that I learned is classList. <br>
+New thing that I learned is classList.<br>
+Showed me how much I have to learn still.
 <br><br><br>